Search

 NEET

-National Eligibility Cum Entrance Test (NEET)https://thecareerism.com/how-many-marks-are-required-in-neet-for-mbbs/ is a single National Level examination organized by the National Testing Agency for admission to MBBS, BDS, Nursing, and Aayush in various Medical Colleges for Undergraduate courses across the country.
+National Eligibility Cum Entrance Test (NEET) is a single National Level examination organized by the National Testing Agency for admission to MBBS, BDS, Nursing, and Aayush in various Medical Colleges for Undergraduate courses across the country.
 NEET is one of the popular exams among medical candidates and the number of students enrolled for the exams is more than 20 lakhs.

 The total duration of the Entrance Exam is for 3 hours with multiple-choice questions on the subjects of Physics, Chemistry and Biology.